Kalki Purana: Manifestation of Kalki on Earth

-Brahma and the devas approach Vishnu for protection from the evils of the Kali-yuga.
-After listening to accounts of violence and injustice occurring in the universe, Vishnu promises to be born as Kalki in the family of Sumati and Vishnuyasha, in a village called Shambala, on the twelfth day during the fortnight of the waxing moon.
-At a young age, he is taught all the holy scriptures, including about Dharma, Karma, Artha, Knowledge of the most ancient, the necessary wisdom of social perspective and military training under the care of the immortal Parashurama (the sixth incarnation of Vishnu).
-Soon, Kalki worships Shiva, who gets pleased by the devotion and gives him gifts; a divine white horse named Devadatta (A Manifestation Of Garuda), a sharp, powerful, strong sword, where it’s handle is bedecked with jewels and a parrot named Shuka, who is an all-knower; the past, the present and the future, while other gifts (armour, knowledge, powers etc) are too given to him by other Devas, Devis, Saints And Righteous Kings.
-Kalki then marries princess Padmavati (Reincarnation Of Lakshmi), the daughter of King Vrihadrath and Queen Kaumudi of Simhala (The Island Of The Lion) and princess Ramaa, the daughter of King Shashidhwaja and Queen Sushanta.
-He fights in many wars, ends evil including Kali and his entire family blood line, which wiped out by the avatar's generals and he presumably dies from wounds inflicted by Dharma and Satya Yuga personified.
-Kalki, meanwhile, battles and simultaneously kills the demon's most powerful generals, Koka and Vikoka, twin devils adept in the dark arts.
-Kalki then returns to Shambhala (his homeland) to rule, inaugurates a new Yuga for the good and divides the earth among his generals.
-Sumati and Vishnuyasha, his parents, will then travel to the holy place of Badrikashram, where they will live.
+Brahma and the devas approach Vishnu for protection from the evils of the Kali Yuga.
+After listening to accounts of violence and injustice occurring in the universe, Vishnu promises to be born into the family of Vishnuyashas and Sumati in Shambala.

+At a young age, Kalki is taught the holy scriptures on topics such as dharma, karma, artha and jñāna, and undertakes military training under the care of the Parashurama (the sixth incarnation of Vishnu).
+Soon, Kalki worships Shiva, who gets pleased by the devotion and provides him in return a divine white horse named Devadatta (a manifestation of Garuda), a powerful sword, whereby its handle is bedecked with jewels, and a parrot named Shuka, who is all-knowing, knowing the past, the present and the future.
+Other accessories are also given by other devas, devis, saints, and righteous kings.
+Kalki then marries princess Padmavati (an incarnation of Lakshmi), the daughter of King Vrihadratha and Queen Kaumudi of Simhala (the island of the lion) and princess Ramā, the daughter of King Shashidhvaja and Queen Sushanta.

+Kalki fights in many wars, ends evil, including Kali and his entire family bloodline, which is wiped out by the avatar's generals; he perishes from wounds inflicted by Dharma and Satya Yuga personified.
+Kalki, meanwhile, battles and simultaneously kills the asura's most powerful generals, Koka and Vikoka, twin asuras adept in the dark arts.
+Kalki then returns to Shambala to rule, inaugurates a new yuga for the good and divides the earth among his generals.
+Sumati and Vishnuyasha, his parents, will then travel to the holy place of Badrikashrama, where they will live.
 Kalki then leaves the earth to go to Vaikuntha as his dharma (duty) is completed.

 Origin

-Kalki Purana is a relatively recent text, likely composed in Bengal.
+The Kalki Purana is a relatively recent text, likely composed in Bengal.
 Its dating terminus ante quem is the 18th-century.
 It is likely Bengal because its earliest manuscripts have been found in Bengal, and these are Sanskrit written in Bengali script, states the historian Sumit Sarkar.
-The colophons of these manuscripts places them in the 18th-century.
-According to the Indologist Wendy Doniger, the Kalki Purana is broadly dated by scholars between 1500 and 1700 CE, though these earlier dates are conjectures and no manuscripts from or before the 17th-century are known.
+The colophons of these manuscripts places them in the 18th century.
+According to the Indologist Wendy Doniger, the Kalki Purana is broadly dated by scholars between 1500 and 1700 CE, though these earlier dates are "misguided conjectures".
+No manuscripts from or before the 17th century are known.